You might pay a pretty penny for this model, but its smart features and overall vigor are worth it to most users.

 Noticeably reduces plaque and improves oral health.
-Features smart sensor technology that pairs with smart brush heads to provide the appropriate brush mode.
-Gives live feedback through free app.
+Features smart-sensor technology that pairs with smart brush heads to provide the appropriate brush mode.
+Gives live feedback through the free app.
 Has 4 brushing modes with 3 intensity levels.
-Includes nifty charging glass and travel case.

 Boasts removal of up to 10x as much plaque as standard toothbrushes.
-Pressure sensor alerts you when your brushing is too aggressive.
-Includes handy charging travel case and 2 different brush heads for specific needs.
+The pressure sensor alerts you when your brushing is too aggressive.
+Includes a handy charging travel case and 2 different brush heads for specific needs.

 A common theme seems to be that this model breaks at just under a year of use.

-Soft-bristled brush designed for a gentler clean.
-Micro-vibrations provide tender clean of gums and teeth.
+A soft-bristled brush designed for a gentler clean.
+Micro-vibrations provide tender cleaning of gums and teeth.
 USB charging can power a single charge for up to 30 days.
-Equipped with 2-minute timer with 30-second interval notifications.
+Equipped with a 2-minute timer with 30-second interval notifications.
 Sleek and lightweight travel case.

 Might not be as heavy-duty to provide the deeper, more aggressive clean that some desire.